© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Linear earthworks in Pear Wood, W of Watling Street is a scheduled monument protected by Historic England under reference 1001996.
 View the official record →

-Linear earthworks in Pear Wood, west of Watling Street, is a scheduled ancient monument consisting of a series of linear banks and ditches.
+Linear earthworks in Pear Wood, west of Watling Street, is a series of defensive or boundary ditches and banks situated in Middlesex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001996.

 Linear earthworks in Pear Wood, W of Watling Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001996.